Is your recruitment process pushing away top talent?

 Recruiters know great candidates are hard to find in such a competitive market – and they don’t want to let them go.
 To truly understand the candidate, and successfully convert them to a hire, you must view the recruitment process from their perspective.
 Good recruiters know their candidates, but great recruiters understand their candidates.

 Step into their shoes as if it were back in the day when you were job searching right out of college.
 What did you ask yourself when you were choosing a job between one company and another?
-What about the hiring process made you choose this job instead of the other?
+What about the hiring process that made you choose this job instead of the other?

 All these factors need to be considered when creating the recruitment process.
 It’s more than ‘Posting-and-Praying’ – it’s about making the recruitment process easier, faster, and less expensive for recruiters, hiring teams, and potential candidates.